ceramic-sf/quick-boi-source/bolq.md

 The content is based on Brett Hall's reading of the Beginning of Infinity in his podcast ToKast.
 Chapters and content are therefore roughly aligned with those in The Beginning of Infinity.

+The book source text and scripts for generating diagrams are located at https://github.com/ceramic-sf/quick-boi-source.
+All edits/PRs should be made in that repository.

 Table of Contents:

 - [Quick Reference Handbook for the Beginning of Infinity](#quick-reference-handbook-for-the-beginning-of-infinity)